Hasan Karacadağ: Early life and career

-Issuing an arrest warrant against him
+Arrest warrant

 After the 2016 Turkish coup attempt, more than 3,000 people who were communicating about the coup on Twitter were caught and arrest warrants were issued.
 One of them was Hasan Karacadağ.

-Karacadağ, who uses the name Can Batuta, shared on Twitter, "April-May 2017.
+Karacadağ, who uses the name Can Batuta, shared on Twitter, "April–May 2017.
 Chemical attack awaiting Turkish soldiers in the Syrian swamp.
 Follow me, I will write."

-It is known that Karacadağ, who escaped from Turkey, resides in Japan.
+Karacadağ, who escaped from Turkey, resides in Japan.
 He was never seen again after his last post on his official Instagram account on December 31, 2018.